 Festivals Gastro month of July

 Luanco (Gozón).
 Jornadas Gastronómicas del Bonito, end of June beginning of July.
 An extensive recipe book of dishes with the pretty one as protagonist; typical product of the Luancan coasts and that in past times was the birth of a major canning industry.
 Luanco is the bonitera capital of the Principality, and without a doubt a Gastronomic reference for all Spain at the time of creating in the kitchen around this precious fish.
 The days are always a success of participation and the highest authorities of the Principality of Asturias attend each year.

 Nava Cider Festival, first weekend of July.
 Annual tribute to Asturian cider declared of National Tourist Interest.
 The lagareros offer thousands of free liters of this drink; a whole series of cultural and gastronomic events are also held around cider, talks, conferences, exhibitions, International Contest of Escanciadores, without forgetting the festive and Folixa character.

 Prau Llagüezos (Lena-Quirós).
 Fiesta del Cordero, first Sunday of July.
-To 1400 meters of altitude, in the well-known one like "Prau Llagüezos", limit of the councils of Lena and Quirós, this festival of twinning between the two neighboring councils is celebrated.
-The crowded roast lamb is prepared to the stake, which can then be tasted accompanied by cider and other products of Asturian cuisine.
-The whole day is accompanied by folk groups, bagpipe and drum and the race of ribbons on horseback.
-It is a festival declared of International Tourist Interest.
+At 1400 meters of altitude, in the known as "Prau Llagüezos", border of the councils of Lena and Quirós, this twinning party is celebrated between the two neighboring councils.
+The massive roast of the lambs to the stake is prepared, which can then be tasted accompanied by cider and other products of Asturian cuisine.
+The whole day is accompanied by folk groups, bagpipes and drums and the horse treadmill.
+It is a party declared of International Tourist Interest.

 Festivals Gastro month of August